eralpship/web-dev-workshop/docs/adding-pages.md

 Let's implement a navigation menu inside the `PageHeader`.

-We can easily add this by inserting buttons into the `ToolBar` of the `PageHeader`.
+We can easily add this by inserting buttons into the `ToolBar` of the `PageHeader`:

 **src/components/PageHeader.tsx**